Tom-PIT/Connected.Docs/en/Sales/Documents/DeliveryNotes.md

 **Indicators displayed at the top:**

-- **No invoice** – Delivery notes that have not yet resulted in an issued invoice.
+- **No invoice** (interactive) – Delivery notes that have not yet resulted in an issued invoice.
+Click it to display exclusively the delivery notes that still have no invoice recorded.

 These indicators update automatically based on selected filters (Document dates, Status, Reversal state, Customer).